Toei 12-000 series: History

 Two prototype cars, numbered 12-001 and 12-002, were delivered from Tokyu Car Corporation in April 1986.
 These cars had stainless steel bodies and were originally built with conventional traction motors.
 The cars were converted to linear motor propulsion in 1987, with testing conducted on a special test track at Magome Depot.
 Following successful testing, it was announced in December 1988 that linear motor propulsion would be used for the new Toei Ōedo Line (then Line 12) under construction in Tokyo.

 The first production trains were delivered as six-car sets from Nippon Sharyo to Hikarigaoka Depot from September 1990 for testing on the line between Hikarigaoka and Nerima before entering revenue service in December 1991.
-By 2001, a total of 424 vehicles would be built by Nippon Sharyo and Hitachi, formed as 53 8-car sets.
+By 2001, a total of 424 vehicles were built by Nippon Sharyo and Hitachi, formed as 53 eight-car sets.
 The production trains featured aluminium bodies, and the first six sets were painted.

 The last remaining first-batch trains (sets 01 to 06) began withdrawal in June 2016.
 The final first-batch train was retired from service on 30 June 2016.

 Preserved examples

-The two prototype cars, 12-001 and 12-002 are preserved at Chihaya Flower Park in Toshima, Tokyo.
+The two prototype cars, 12-001 and 12-002, are preserved at Chihaya Flower Park in Toshima, Tokyo.